 Paper 1

-Our first main paper (minimum 1000 words, submitted via email) asks you to come to terms with multiple texts and put them into conversation with each other.
-You can work with any combination of Barrett, Myers, Lynch, and Ratnayake, and you are also welcome to use other texts from outside of class.
+Our first main paper (minimum 1200 words, submitted via email) asks you to come to terms with multiple texts and put them into conversation with each other.
+You can work with any combination of Rogers, Barrett, Myers, Lynch, Ratnayake, Schalk, Febos, and Loofbourow, and you are also welcome to use other texts from outside of class.
 Include at least two texts overall and at least one of our class texts.

-Much of the paper will continue the work you did on our short Coming to Terms papers, and you are welcome to draw on that writing for this paper.
-So, as you work with these articles, it will help to perform Harris’s moves for “coming to terms” and some new ones as you put the texts into conversation:
+Much of the paper will continue the work you did on our short Rhetorical Analysis papers, and you are welcome to draw on that writing for this paper.
+So, as you work with these , it will help to perform our rhetorical analysis and “coming to terms” moves as you put the texts into conversation:

 • Quote keywords and passages from the texts, explaining their significance;

-• Note where the authors’ thinking intersects and diverges, where they agree and disagree, where their thinking overlaps or goes in different directions.
+• Make comparisons and connections between the texts: note where the authors’ thinking intersects and diverges, where they agree and disagree, where their thinking overlaps or goes in different directions.

 Beyond that, you should also aim to make an argument about the texts you discuss, focusing in particular on their uses and limitations.
 Your argument should address some combination of the following prompts:

-• Identify which aspects of these texts’ thinking on mindfulness you find most useful, persuasive, and insightful, and explain what makes this understanding helpful;
+• Identify which aspects of these texts’ thinking you find most useful, persuasive, and insightful, and explain what makes this understanding helpful;

 • Identify which aspects of these texts’ thinking you find limited, and explain what the approach overlooks or fails to address.

-• Articulate your own thinking on mindfulness and situate it alongside the thinking from the texts you analyze.
+• Articulate your own thinking and situate it alongside the thinking from the texts you analyze.

 As you develop your thinking, keep in mind Harris’s note about opposition: “In writing as an intellectual, then, you need to push beyond the sorts of bipolar oppositions (pro or con, good or evil, guilty or innocent) that frame most of the arguments found on editorial pages and TV talk shows.
 Intellectual writers usually work not with simple antitheses (either x or not-x) but with positive opposing terms—that is, with words and values that don’t contradict each other yet still exist in some real and ongoing tension” (25).
-In this sense, you are trying to enrich and expand on our thinking about mindfulness, helping us consider it from multiple perspectives.
+In this sense, you are trying to enrich and expand on our thinking, building on the conversation started by our class readings.

 Your paper should follow MLA guidelines for formatting (spacing, font, first-page heading, title, header with last name and page number) and citations, both in-text and on a works cited page.